 This grant scheme is intended to support physiologists in their first permanent academic position or returning to a permanent position after a career break.
 Funds of up to £10,000 are available for a 12-month period, to provide support for their research or to provide seed-funding to start a new project.

 Funds can be used to conduct pilot studies, develop a new technique or finalise a project.
 Funding cannot be used to fund PhD studentships or pay staff, to pay for attending conferences, personal salary or general office costs.
-However, the grants offer flexibility and animal costs, experimental consumables, and small equipment purchases (excluding PCs) are permitted (see criteria for full details).
+However, the grants offer flexibility and animal costs, experimental consumables, and small equipment purchases (excluding PCs) are permitted.